Use case #0001

 Draft notice reviewed by legal officer before dispatch — not optional

-Every Section 13(2) notice is reviewed by a legal officer before dispatch, regardless of how accurately the AI has populated it.
+Every UCC default notice is reviewed by a legal officer before dispatch, regardless of how accurately the AI has populated it.
 The legal officer's review is not data verification (the AI has already cross-referenced all figures) — it is a judgement call on whether any aspects of this specific case (pending litigation, a co-borrower's known objection, a security dispute) require modifications to the standard notice language.
 The legal officer's review takes 30 minutes because the draft is complete — they are checking, not assembling.

 → 30-minute legal review · Mandatory · AI does not dispatch without legal officer sign-off